CipherIQ/docs-portal/docs/index.md

 All CipherIQ tools are dual-licensed:

-- **GPL 3.0** - Free for open-source and commercial use
+- **GPL 3.0** - Free for open-source use (copyleft applies when distributing)
-- **Commercial license** - Available with support, custom development, and compliance templates
+- **Commercial license** -  For proprietary integration without copyleft obligations

-See individual repositories for license details.
+Commerical licenses may include support, custom development, and compliance templates.

 ---